nytimes/Store/README.md

-We’ve also include sample projects showing how to use stores with:
+We’ve also a sample project showing how to use stores with:
-+ OKHTTP + our FileSystem + GSON
-+ Retrofit + FileSystem
++ Simple Example: Retrofit + Store
-+ Retrofit + SqlBrite + SqlDelight
++ Complex Example: BufferedSource from Retrofit (Can be OKHTTP too) + our FileSystem + our GsonSourceParser